thoughtfully made to celebrate life, one bite at a time.

 OUR PHILOSOPHY

-We are a small batch chocolate and macaron company.
+We are a small batch chocolate company.

 Small batch or craft chocolate offers a better depth of flavor, is better for those who grow and process cacao, and is healthier due to less sugar and additives.
 We are committed to securing the best fine cacao, and to offering you an experience that goes far beyond what’s available on a typical supermarket shelf.